-Figure 2. depicts the cross-sectional view of the G-FinFET implemented using stack approach.
+Figure 2. depicts the cross-sectional view of the Gκ-FinFET implemented using stack approach.
 The design parameters considered for the device are depicted in Table 1.
 Both the device structures are of n-type FinFET, comprising of two gates, control gate and polarity gate which are isolated in nature.
 The control gates and the polarity gates are used for modulation of effective tunnelling barrier width.
 The Work function of 5 eV, is applied at the control gate thus converting n + layer under the control gate into intrinsic region and a work function of 5.93 eV is applied at the polarity gate, thus, converting n + layer under polarity gate into p+, which acts as the source region.
 Thus, n + −n + −n + region is converted into n + −i–p + region which works as n + −i–p + FinFET.
 The work function of 5.93 eV (Platinum) has been used at the source metal electrode in order to form the source region through concept of charge plasma, by inducing approximately 1019/cm3 of hole concentration on the silicon surface at the source side of device [26].
 Similarly, the work function of 3.9 eV has been used at drain side, to form the drain region through charge plasma concept, by inducing electron concentration on silicon surface at drain side of device.
 All the parameters for FinFET same, with one main difference.
 In the case of the SO PG FinFET, (SiO2 + HfO2) stack is used, while in the case of PG FİNFET, only SiO2 stack is used.
 Both the positive and negative ITCs are applied at the silicon oxide interface.

 The fixed charge density of ITCs is taken to be Nf = ±1.0 × 1012 /cm2 ) [25, 27, 28].
 It should be noted that in the simulation, INTERFACE statement from [29] has been considered to analyze the density of interface fixed charges and their position available at interface of silicon and oxide layer.